Skip to content

 For more detailed information about Ollama, visit their official documentation at ollama.ai/docs.

-Now that you have Ollama set up, you're ready to use Hands-On AI and start creating your own AI educational experiences!
+Now that you have Ollama set up, you're ready to use Hands-On AI!
+You can start with local privacy-focused projects and expand to cloud providers as needed.